 A small number of councils made local arrangements to appoint their auditors by setting up auditor panels, either individually or collectively.
 The LGA offered to support these councils as they made independent arrangements.

-PSAA is preparing for the second appointing period which is likely to span the five consecutive financial years from 1 April 2023, covering the audits of accounts for the financial years 2023/24 to 2027/28.
+PSAA is preparing for the second appointing period which will span the five consecutive financial years from 1 April 2023, covering the audits of accounts for the financial years 2023/24 to 2027/28.
 PSAA’s is updating its scheme to reflect the changes in audit, and the latest position can be found at appointing period 2023/24 – 2027/28.

 PSAA’s plan is that in late September 2021 it will formally invite all eligible bodies to opt into the scheme for the second appointing period.
-It is likely that bodies will be able to commit to join the scheme until the end of January 2022.
+Bodies will be able to commit to join the scheme until 11 March 2022.